ERC-7743 - Multi-Owner Non-Fungible Tokens (MO-NFT)

 6. Incorporating a provider fee incentivizes creators and providers by rewarding them whenever the asset is transferred.
 This aligns with models where creators receive royalties or fees for their work.

-8. Allowing owners to remove themselves from the ownership list provides flexibility, enabling owners to relinquish rights or convert their digital ownership into real-world assets.
+8. Allowing owners to archive themselves from the ownership list provides flexibility, enabling owners to relinquish rights or prevent further transfers of the asset.
+This replaces the previous concept of "burning" ownership.

 9. ERC-721 Compatibility: